Curriculum Intent Statement

 We follow a Mastery Curriculum at KS3.
 Teachers reinforce an expectation that all students are capable of achieving high standards in Maths.
 The large majority of pupils progress through the curriculum content at the same pace.
 Differentiation is achieved by exploring deeper and through individual support and intervention.
 Lessons are crafted to foster deep conceptual and procedural knowledge.
 Practice and consolidation play a central role.
 Questioning in class and regular assessment are used to test understanding and to identify those requiring intervention.

 Understanding does not come immediately – it may take several years to understand a concept.
 That is why our KS4 Curriculum uses spiralling – the students come back to and reinforce their understanding of a concept each year.

 We want our students to see that mathematics can help them better understand and describe the world around them.
 We encourage them to see maths as a way of thinking rather than a collection of facts.

 The Maths Department at Clyst Vale has five full time and two part time qualified maths teachers who each teach a selection of sets across all years.

 Students are encouraged to aim high and achieve their own absolute best, whatever level they are studying.
 All students from Year 7 up to Year 13 will be shown how to track their own learning and achievements.

-In Year 7 students are given two entry tests which are used, with Key Stage 2 marks, to set the students into their maths groups.
+In Year 7 students are given two entry tests which are used to set the students into their maths groups.
 There is fluid movement between groups based on effort, homework and end of term test results.

 All KS4 students are following the Edexcel Linear Exam scheme of work which we begin teaching at the start of Year 9.
-Each student in maths has one A3 sized exercise book.
+Each student in maths has one A4 sized exercise book.

-Homework is set via email once a week.
-It will consist of ten mixed topic questions.
+Homework is set via Microsoft Teams once a week.
+It will consist of mixed topic questions.